To assist you in getting the rest you need, we rounded up the best phone apps designed to help fall you asleep fast:

 Anxiety and stress are common impediments to sleep.
-So if you find your mind racing with present and future concerns each night, your sleep is most likely suffering.
+This means that if your is mind racing with present and future concerns each night, your sleep is most likely suffering.

 Thankfully, there are a number of apps that may help relieve your anxiety and stress (e.g. Atmosphere: Relaxing Sounds, Relax Melodies: Sleep Sounds, etc.) with soothing sounds so you can fall asleep faster.
 While many relaxation apps are free to download, keep in mind that many require “in-app” purchases to access all the available content.

 In addition to helping you fall asleep each night, these apps can be a handy way to maximize a daily nap.
-That is, after you eat lunch you can plug in your headphones, turn on your relaxation app, and sleep for 15-20 minutes to revitalize your body and mind.
+For example, after you eat lunch you can plug in your headphones, turn on your relaxation app, and sleep for 15 to 20 minutes to revitalize your body and mind.